 00:00 – Introduction

 00:55 – Welcome, recent travels through mathematics from CalTech to Cambridge

 08:00 – The “Mathematical aspects of turbulence” programme, the Simons Fellowship scheme, and early fascinations with the subject

 14:00 – INI interactions with colleagues, peers and more

-Dan Aspel speaks to Dr Anagha Madhusudanan, one of the first three recipients of the new Simons Postdoctoral Fellowships in Mathematics.
+Dan Aspel speaks to Dr Anagha Madhusudanan, one of the first five recipients of the new Simons Postdoctoral Fellowships in Mathematics.

 Subscribe for the latest updates on events and news

 INI is a creative collaborative space which is occupied by up to fifty-five mathematical scientists at any one time (and many more when there is a workshop).
 Some of them may not have met before and others may not realise the relevance of other research to their own work.